 Similarly, upon sale or refinance, once the senior debt balance is repaid, the lender has no claim to any additional proceeds.
 Therefore, if a property exceeds initial return projections, the lender of senior debt will not benefit from any of those additional earnings.

-Conversely, if a property does not meet expectations, or if monthly interest payments are not being repaid, the senior debt will be considered in.
+Conversely, if a property does not meet expectations, or if monthly interest payments are not being repaid, the senior debt will be considered in default.
 When a sponsor defaults on senior debt, the lender can use various legal mechanisms to ensure their repayment.

 For example, in the most extreme cases, the lender could force the sale of the property (via foreclosure) to ensure they are repaid.
 Foreclosure is typically an action of last resort for senior debt holders; they are not in the business of owning and operating real estate and will generally lose money when they foreclose on a property.